one pill a day

-INVOKANA® is a prescription medicine used along with diet and exercise to lower blood sugar in adults with type 2 diabetes.
+INVOKANA® is the first in a new class of prescription medicines that work differently to significantly lower blood sugar (A1C) in adults with type 2 diabetes.

 INVOKANA® can cause important side effects, including:

 Dehydration (the loss of body water and salt), which may cause you to feel dizzy, faint, lightheaded, or weak, especially when you stand up (orthostatic hypotension).
 You may be at higher risk of dehydration if you have low blood pressure, take medicines to lower your blood pressure (including diuretics [water pills]), are on a low sodium (salt) diet, have kidney problems, or are 65 years of age or older

 Vaginal yeast infection.
 Women who take INVOKANA® may get vaginal yeast infections.
 Symptoms include: vaginal odor, white or yellowish vaginal discharge (discharge may be lumpy or look like cottage cheese), or vaginal itching

 Yeast infection of the penis (balanitis or balanoposthitis).
 Men who take INVOKANA® may get a yeast infection of the skin around the penis.
 Symptoms include: redness, itching, or swelling of the penis; rash of the penis; foul-smelling discharge from the penis; or pain in the skin around penis

 Talk to your doctor about what to do if you get symptoms of a yeast infection of the vagina or penis.